kiiradesign/visual-poetry/README.md

 - Three-pane layout: editor on the left, preview in the center (always fills viewport height), and controls + about on the right.
 - Detail Controls: Text size, line height, and **zoom** (subject size, decoupled from text density).
 Tonal contrast strength is held at a fixed optimal value.
 - Viewport-fit Rendering: Preview always centers the subject and fits it to the preview area regardless of text size; export matches the preview dimensions × 1x/2x/4x scale, so what you see is exactly what you export.
+- DialKit-inspired Control UI: Panel shells, sliders, export controls, and image upload surfaces are styled to match Josh Puckett's DialKit visual language while preserving the app's existing three-column workflow.
 - Custom Hex / RGB / HSL Color Picker: Sat/val square + hue slider + format-aware editable input (popover-based, no native OS color dialog).
-- Dark/Light Theming: shadcn token-based theme with mode toggle and consistent component styling.
+- Dark/Light Theming: `next-themes` mode toggle drives both the app shell and the embedded DialKit controls/root.
 - Theme-aware Defaults: Light mode defaults to warm paper/ink (`#F4F1EA` / `#2D2926`) and dark mode to Prussian blue/pale blue-white (`#003153` / `#E6EEF2`).
 - Animated Preview: Hammer-strike style glyph reveal (strong ease-out) on image load/refresh; slider changes do not retrigger animation.
 - Motion Polish: Custom easing curves (CSS vars), scale-on-press feedback across pressables, `AnimatePresence` icon swaps, and `prefers-reduced-motion` support throughout.
+- Image Reference Panel: Split upload/thumbnail layout with larger preview tile and clickable popover image preview.
-- Generative Export: Save the resulting visual poetry as a high-resolution PNG at 1x / 2x / 4x.
+- Generative Export: Save the resulting visual poetry as a high-resolution PNG or JPG at 1x / 2x / 4x.

 # Tech Stack